-The bill amends K.S.A.
+This bill amends K.S.A.
 2024 Supp.
-65-16,127 to provide clarity and exemptions regarding the provision of emergency opioid antagonists by law enforcement agencies.
-Specifically, it exempts law enforcement agencies that do not provide emergency opioid antagonists under the statewide protocol from the requirement to procure a physician medical director.
+65-16,127 to address the provision of emergency opioid antagonists by law enforcement agencies in Kansas.
+It exempts law enforcement agencies that do not provide emergency opioid antagonists under the statewide protocol from the requirement to procure a physician medical director.
 The bill outlines definitions related to opioid overdoses, emergency opioid antagonists, and the roles of first responders and healthcare providers.
-It also establishes a statewide opioid antagonist protocol that includes requirements for licensed pharmacists to dispense these medications, ensuring proper recordkeeping and education for those receiving the antagonists.
+It establishes a statewide opioid antagonist protocol that includes requirements for licensed pharmacists to dispense these medications and mandates training for personnel involved in administering them.

 Additionally, the bill provides legal protections for healthcare providers, pharmacists, and individuals who administer emergency opioid antagonists in good faith, shielding them from civil liability or criminal prosecution, except in cases of gross negligence or willful misconduct.
 The state board of pharmacy is tasked with adopting necessary rules and regulations to implement these provisions.
 The existing section of K.S.A.
 2024 Supp.
 65-16,127 is repealed, and the act will take effect upon publication in the Kansas register.